node-llm/node-llm/docs/core_features/models.md

 Sometimes you need to use models not in the registry, such as **Azure OpenAI** deployments, **Local Models** (Ollama/LM Studio), or brand new releases.

 ### Using `assumeModelExists`
-This flag tells `node-llm` to bypass the registry check.
+This flag tells `NodeLLM` to bypass the registry check.

 **Important**: You MUST specify the `provider` when using this flag, as the system cannot infer it from the ID.